Check some guides of howto switch your provider!

 What is a works council?

 A Betriebsrat (works council) is an elected employee representative body that exists in German workplaces with five or more permanent employees.
-It is not a trade union — it is a statutory body with formal rights under the Works Constitution Act (Betriebsverfassungsgesetz).
+It is not a trade union — it's a statutory body with formal rights under the Works Constitution Act (Betriebsverfassungsgesetz, or BetrVG), which has governed the German co-determination model since 1952 in its modern form.

 What rights does a works council have?